pinot-contrib/pinot-docs/basics/data-import/pinot-input-formats.md

 className: 'org.apache.pinot.plugin.inputformat.parquet.ParquetRecordReader'
 ```

-Since 0.11.0 release, The Parquet record reader determines whether to use `ParquetAvroRecordReader` or `ParquetNativeRecordReader`  to read records.
-The reader looks for `parquet.avro.schema` or `avro.schema` key in the parquet file footer and if present uses the Avro reader.
+Since 0.11.0 release, the Parquet record reader determines whether to use `ParquetAvroRecordReader` or `ParquetNativeRecordReader` to read records.
+The reader looks for the `parquet.avro.schema` or `avro.schema` key in the parquet file footer, and if present, uses the Avro reader.

-Users can however change the record reader manually in case of a misconfiguration.
+You can change the record reader manually in case of a misconfiguration.

 ```
 dataFormat: 'parquet'